ITDependsQ42022/Hey-Blue/README.md

 # Hey-Blue

 This repository will contain the artefacts produced by the "It Depends" team for the Autumn 2022 session of O'Reilly Architecture Katas.
-The project this sesion is to create a proposed architecture for "Hey Blue!", a system to facilitate moments of meaningful connection between police officers and members of their community.
+The project this season is to create a proposed architecture for "Hey Blue!", a system to facilitate moments of meaningful connection between police officers and members of their community.

-## Members
+## About ItDepends
+We are minds of software engineers and architects who have come together across three continents to work collaberatively and produce this proposed architecture.

 - Shari Lines
 - Miguel Gasca